ruchanimbalkar/countries-app-fall-2025/version-1/README.md

 Finished all the above steps?
 Fantastic!

 Here are a few next-level challenges to tackle:
+1. 🏆 Sort the countries on the Home page in alphabetical order
-1. Create the search bar on the Home page
+2. 🏆 Create the search bar on the Home page
-2. Filter countries by region on the Home page
+3. 🏆 Filter countries by region on the Home page
-3. Bordering countries on Country Detail page
+4. 🏆 Show Bordering countries on Country Detail page
-4. Light & Dark Mode
+5. 🏆 Light & Dark Mode on all pages

 You can find the [designs for all of these Stretch Goals in the Figma file.](https://www.figma.com/design/YuEMNteoQic0h6RRiYprpV/Countries-API-Project?node-id=1032-2&p=f&t=63CpCVNtkWIFmrAK-0)